 How are you scored for the BMAT?

 The BMAT has two different scoring systems.
 For the first two sections, the raw marks for the sections are then converted into a nine-point scale.
-What is unusual is that the scores are given by decimal points, so rather than receiving a 7, for example, candidates will receive a 7.0.
+What is unusual is that the scores are given by decimal points.
+Rather than receiving a 7, for example, candidates will receive a 7.0.

 Your examinations are marked by two different examiners, and their respective marks are then combined to form one overall score, which is then averaged out as a score between 1E and 5A.
-Your marks are then sent onto the university, college or school that you have applied to in picture form.
+Your marks are then sent to the university, college, or school that you have applied to in picture form.

 When do I get my BMAT results back?

-The BMAT results are returned typically within a three or four week period after completion of the test and will be returned to students either by a Statement of Results, or by using the Test Portal Metritests, which displays your results in the same way that UCAS Hub does.
+The BMAT results are returned typically within a three or four-week period after completion of the test.
+Results will be returned to students either by a Statement of Results or by using the Test Portal Metritests, which displays your results in the same way that UCAS Hub does.